webplatform/docs/tutorials/css-regions/index.md

      overflow: none;      /* irrelevant when above is specified */ }

-This presents a much cleaner bottom edge on the overset region:
+This presents a much cleaner bottom edge on the overset region, and should be applied by default to all regions:

 [[Image:region_overset_good.png]]